malevitzch/spaceships/README.md

 - Randomly generate a bunch of backgrounds

 ## other
-- prettyLogDump for Logger, adding ANSI escape sequences to color messages
 - Compound header for configs that can be included in factory
 - Compound header for modules
 - PhysicsObject should have some nice functions such as addAcceleration etc